tips

 A Good, Sharp Chef’s Knife

-One sharp, comfortable chef’s knife does practically all the heavy lifting in a kitchen: chopping onions, slicing vegetables, and trimming meat.
-You absolutely do not need to buy a massive wooden block containing 14 different blades.
+One sharp, comfortable chef’s knife does all the heavy lifting in a kitchen: chopping onions, slicing vegetables, and trimming meat.
+You do not need to buy a massive wooden block containing 14 different blades.

 An 8-inch chef’s blade that fits nicely in your hand is enough.
 Keep it sharp with a basic honing rod or an inexpensive manual sharpener.
 A dull knife is drastically slower, incredibly frustrating, and actually more dangerous than a sharp one because you have to force it through the food.
 This one single tool will likely save you more time than anything else you own.